Darksang/software-renderer/README.md

 # Compiling

 Create a *build* folder and run CMake from there.
 Build after the process finishes.
+If compiling on Mac OS X, make sure to have SDL 2.0 installed, CMake should find it automatically.

 # Executing

+**Windows**.
 After the executable is generated, copy *SDL2.dll* from *lib/sdl2/* (32 or 64 bits) to where the executable is.

 # Libraries Used